runeking2006/runeking2006/README.md

 - Natural language querying using LLMs + RAG
 - Vector-based semantic search
 - Interactive maps and time-series visualizations with Streamlit
 - Developed as a Smart India Hackathon (SIH) project

+📄 Enterprise Document Intelligence
+- Built AI document processing system using Python, Streamlit, and EasyOCR
+- Implemented document classification for invoices, contracts, forms, and ID documents
+- Extracted entities such as names, invoice numbers, dates, and amounts using regex
+- Designed sensitive data masking for Aadhaar, phone numbers, and emails
+- Built analytics dashboard and CSV export for processed records

 📜 Certifications & Achievements
 - NPTEL – Introduction to Machine Learning